-Metaphors are powerful weapons in your writing arsenal.
+Metaphors are powerful weapons in an author’s writing arsenal.
 (See what I did there?
 That was a metaphor.)

-A thoughtfully written metaphor used in just the right place will help you create vivid, original prose – the kind that makes readers sigh in blissful appreciation.
+A thoughtfully written metaphor used in just the right place will help a writer create vivid, original prose – the kind that makes readers sigh in blissful appreciation.

 I love these two quotes about metaphors: